What Is OEE?

 Using deviceWISE as an OEE tool doesn’t require custom code.
 With the machines connected to deviceWISE, you can set up algorithms by mapping the variables to a trigger.
 The logic is done with a visual logic workflow to facilitate application creation, maintenance and calculations.

 You can calculate your OEE machine by machine and consolidate the calculations by line, shift and plant level to improve management visibility.
 You can include alarm functions for monitoring specific machine and process conditions and customize automated actions (see Figure 6).

 Setting the Front End

-Telit deviceWISE has a full HMI and SCADA module called Telit deviceWISE VIEW.
+deviceWISE has a full HMI and SCADA module called deviceWISE VIEW.
 You can create any OEE application with simple drag-and-drop functionality.
 Charts, value cards and SQL tables are available to appoint the machine variable and visualize real-time and historical data (see Figure 7).

-If required, Telit deviceWISE can manage full bidirectional integration with databases and IT systems, such as AWS, Azure and IBM.
+If required, deviceWISE can manage full bidirectional integration with databases and IT systems, such as AWS, Azure and IBM.
 This integration does more than deliver data to maintain a historical data record.
 It synchronizes and enhances major business systems built into operational technology (OT) and information technology (IT) systems that run today’s businesses.
 Accessing this data improves bidirectional business decision-making and integrates with OEE and its subcomponents.

 Many companies use alert functions for quick operations reactions.
-Set up a trigger in Telit deviceWISE and set the thresholds.
+Set up a trigger in deviceWISE and set the thresholds.
 If any critical production ratio requires attention: